 - To support the School's Code of Conduct

 - To support the Governing Body, Principal and Educators

 Sea Point High expects learners to attend school daily.
-If a learner is absent it is a requirement that a written note explaining the absence is presented upon their return to school.
+If a learner is absent, it is a requirement that a written note explaining the absence is presented upon his/her return to school.
 Absence for more than two days requires a medical certificate.

 The learners' safety is of paramount importance to the School and as such the following procedures are in place to ensure their safety at all times: